 - Add your 3 tablespoons of condensed milk to your coffee cup.
-This is the prefect amount for my taste but feel free to add more or less.
+This is the perfect amount for my taste but feel free to add more or less.

 - Place a V60 onto your coffee mug and brew a strong coffee.
-If you don’t have a V60 you can always use regular drip coffee or even your AeroPress.
+If you don’t have a V60, you can always use regular drip coffee or even your inverted AeroPress.

 2. Kopi Telur (Padang-Style Egg Coffee)